MrXandbadas/MrX_OAI_Assistant_Manager/readme.md

 ## Overview
 This script is designed to handle customer inquiries using OpenAI's new API features.
 It creates and manages a chat thread, saving the thread ID for continuous conversation.
 The script handles inquiries asynchronously, ensuring efficient and real-time interaction with the assistant.

-## Note - I hate to uninstall and reinstall the openai python package
+## Note - I had to uninstall and reinstall the openai python package to use the new Assistant and Beta featureset
 ```bash
 pip uninstall openai
 ```